swamyuma/advanced_pytest/NOTES.md

 ## Beyond Simple Testing: fixtures
 Something that provides a fixed baseline
 * initialzation before tests are run
+    - creates data that can be used in tests
+    - test function can take fixtures as input arguments
 * avoids repetitive calls
 * leverages dependency injection
 ```python